-Contraception - we offer a full range of contraceptive services including the pill, injectable contraceptives, caps and coils.
+Contraception - we offer a contraceptive services including the pill and injectable contraceptives.
 In addition, we provide the ‘morning after pill’.
 These services are, of course, provided confidentially to women of all ages.

 Diabetes - most of our diabetic patients are managed within the practice.
 You will receive a detailed check-up every 6-12 months, seeing first the practice nurse then the doctor.
 Do make sure that you have a flu and pneumonia vaccination.

 Flu and Pneumonia Vaccinations - recommended for all patients over the age of 60 as well as any patient with heart disease, hypertension, kidney disease or respiratory problems (including asthma or smoking-attributable problems).

 Hormone Replacement Therapy (HRT) and Osteoporosis - HRT can enhance quality of life and can also help in conditions such as osteoporosis.
 We are happy to discuss the pros and cons of HRT.
 Osteoporosis can be a serious condition which is largely preventable.
 It is particularly important that patients who have suffered a fragility fracture* consider the options available in order to prevent further weakness of their bones.
 HRT is only one option; there is a choice of other treatments for osteoporosis.
 Please arrange to see a doctor if you are concerned.

 *A fragility fracture is one that results from mechanical forces that would not ordinarily cause fracture in a healthy young adult.
 This is sometimes quantified as forces equivalent to a fall from a standing height or less.